vmware/vcf-security-and-compliance-guidelines/features-capabilities/README.md

 > This repository is a work-in-progress as content is moved from other parts of legacy VMware sites.
 > Thank you for your patience during this transition.

-The most secure and resilient IT environments in the world are built on VMware vSphere and VMware Cloud Foundation.
+Some of the most secure and resilient IT environments in the world are built on VMware vSphere and VMware Cloud Foundation.
 This directory contains a growing repository of information about the security features present in VMware ESX, VMware vCenter, and VMware Cloud Foundation.

 Please browse the directory structure above to find information.